LachlanNXT/CarND-Behavioral-Cloning-P3/writeup_report.md

 ```
 Note that drive.py has been modified to work better on my machine by tuning down the PD controller.

 The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+This file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy